jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 Say it again: an expression produces a value, and every value has a type.

-If you’re not sure what the type of an expression is, you can find out by typing the expression into the Python Shell.
+If you're not sure what the type of an expression is, you can find out by typing the expression into the Python Shell.
 If I entered `7 + 3`, the Python Shell would output `10`.
 If I entered `type(7 + 3)`, the Python Shell would output `"<class 'int'>"`.
 Try out the type command to see what different expressions and